avakian439/dndcontent/Main Information/Cities/Outer Heaven/Places/Districts/The Astral Anchorage.md

 What are the most important or interesting aspects of this district?
 *   **Sky Port Platforms**: Vast, multi-tiered platforms where specialized airships dock, load passengers and cargo, and prepare for departure into the planar void.
 *   **[[Portals|Portal Arches]]**: Massive, shimmering gateways that flicker with unstable energies, opening temporary passages to other dimensions and distant planets.
 These are the most awe-inspiring and dangerous features of the Anchorage.
-*   **Aether-Navigator's Guildhall**: The central hub for experienced pilots and '[[Aether-Navigator|Aether-Navigators]]' who possess the unique skills and arcane knowledge to guide ships through planar anomalies and unstable dimensional currents.
+*   **Aether-Navigator's Guildhall**: The central hub for experienced pilots and '[[Aether#^11d0b8|Aether-Navigators]]' who possess the unique skills and arcane knowledge to guide ships through planar anomalies and unstable dimensional currents.
 *   **The Planar Market**: A bustling collection of stalls and shops where adventurers can book passage, hire specialized crews, and seek out rare components, exotic goods, and peculiar artifacts from across the planes.

 #### Economy & Trade: